ZhimingYe/KanadeMinderAPP/README.md

 # KanadeMinder

-Stop organizing your tasks.
-Just talk to them.

 KanadeMinder is a personal task manager powered by an LLM.
 Tell it what you need to do in plain English — it figures out the details, tracks deadlines, and nudges you at the right time so nothing slips through.

 ---